Brian-Pho/Textbook-Notes/README.md

 - Parts use h1 (\#), chapters use h2 (\#\#), and subsections use h3 (\#\#\#)
 - If a part/chapter has a subtitle, use italics (\*subtitle goes here\*)
+- Parts are in roman numerals, chapters are in digits.
 - Definitions are in italics, don't italicize the colon, end with a period.
 - E.g. *Algorithm*: a series of steps to complete a goal.
 - End bullet points with periods unless they have sub-bullet points.